andk123/andk123.github.io/_projects/imagecompress.md

 ## Training the data High resolution (344x344x3)

 Same idea as in the previous section using high resolution images.
-For this case, I trained the model using 344x344x3 images to represent the high resolution images.
-Again, the images displayed in the graph below are validation samples at the end of the training epoch.
+For this case, I trained the second autoencoder using 344x344x3 images to represent the high resolution images.
+Again, the images displayed in the graph below are validation samples at the end of the training epoch followed by the graph of the loss functions.
 For each pair of images, the top image is the original data and the bottom image is the reconstructed data through the model.

 ![](/assets/img/projects/imagecompress/high_resolution_juxta_done.png){:.figure1 style="max-width: 100%;"}